LeDeathAmongst/StarBot/docs/_build/html/_sources/guide_cog_creation.rst.txt

     If your goal is to support both versions, make sure you build compatibility layers or use separate branches to keep compatibility until the next Red release

 Open a terminal or command prompt and type one of the following
-    Stable Version: :code:`python3.8 -m pip install -U Red-DiscordBot`
+    Stable Version: :code:`python3.8 -m pip install -U StarBot`

 .. note::

-  To install the development version, replace ``Red-DiscordBot`` in the above commands with the value below. **The development version of the bot contains experimental changes.
+  To install the development version, replace ``StarBot`` in the above commands with the value below. **The development version of the bot contains experimental changes.
 It is not intended for normal users.** We will not support anyone using the development version in any support channels.
 Using the development version may break third party cogs and not all core